-1960 A Taste of Honey opens tonight at the Lyceum Theatre.
-This play, about a working class white girl who sleeps with a black man in her provincial town and becomes pregnant, features the likes of Angela Lansbury, Joan Plowright, Nigel Davenport and Billy Dee Williams.
+1960 A Taste of Honey opens on Broadway at the Lyceum Theatre.
+The play, about a working class white girl who sleeps with a black man in her provincial town and becomes pregnant, features the likes of Angela Lansbury, Joan Plowright, Nigel Davenport, and Billy Dee Williams.
 Playwright Shelagh Delaney is only 19.
 The play runs 49 weeks.

 1962 Every producer longs to hear the phrase, "long line at the box office."
-David Merrick self-actualized it today—the day after Stop the World – I Want to Get Off opened on Broadway.
-Faced with mixed reviews, Merrick closed all but one of the windows at the Shubert Theatre box office, forcing ticketbuyers to stand in one long line.
+David Merrick self-actualizes it today—the day after Stop the World – I Want to Get Off opened on Broadway.
+Faced with mixed reviews, Merrick closes all but one of the windows at the Shubert Theatre box office, forcing ticketbuyers to stand in one long line.

-1998 The world premiere of Evan Smith's The Uneasy Chair, starring Roger Rees and Dana Ivey, open tonight at Playwrights Horizons.
+1998 The world premiere of Evan Smith's The Uneasy Chair, starring Roger Rees and Dana Ivey, opens Off-Broadway at Playwrights Horizons.
 The play, directed by Richard Cottrell, tells of a miserly boarding house owner who sues her crotchety tenant over a breach of promise.

-2009 Wishful Drinking, actress-writer Carrie Fisher's darkly comic autobiographical one-woman show about her adventures in Hollywood—and her experiences with substance abuse and mental illness—opens at Broadway's Studio 54.
+2009 Wishful Drinking, actor-writer Carrie Fisher's darkly comic autobiographical solo show about her adventures in Hollywood—and her experiences with substance abuse and mental illness—opens at Broadway's Studio 54.

 2011 The Berliner Ensemble, the German theatre company founded by Bertolt Brecht and Helene Weigel in 1949, makes its New York debut with Brecht and Kurt Weill's The Threepenny Opera at the Brooklyn Academy of Music.
 Robert Wilson directs the five performance run.